comorment/ldpred2_standalone/scripts/LDpred2/README.md

 export RSCRIPT="singularity exec --home=$PWD:/home $SIF/ldpred2.sif Rscript"
 ```

-Also note that this repository does not contain any reference datasets.
+Also, note that this repository does not contain any reference datasets.
 If needed, please obtain them as described in the official [documentation](https://cosgap.readthedocs.io/en/latest/scripts/pgs/LDpred2/README.html).

 ## Usage with ``ldpred2`` container

-Minimal example invoking the R scripts provided here using either Apptainer/Singularity or Docker is shown below.
+Some minimal examples invoking the R scripts provided here using either Apptainer/Singularity or Docker are shown below.
 The latter is recommended for MacOS users with M1/M2 and newer chipsets.

 ### Apptainer/Singularity